Faculty and Staff

 Clinical Assistant Professor of Curriculum and Instruction, Dr. Smith received her Ph.D. in Curriculum and Instruction from Mississippi State University.
 She also holds a B.A. in Mathematics from Fisk University, Nashville, Tennessee, and an M.B.A. from Tennessee State University.
 Prior to teaching at the University of Mississippi, Dr. Smith was a Curriculum Specialist/Teacher/Administrative Trainer at the Kenya Institute of Education in Nairobi, Kenya.
 Dr. Smith's research interests are in the areas of early literacy, teacher stress, burnout in the field of education, and the middle-level environment.

-In 2020, Dr. Smith was named Director of Diversity, Equity, and Inclusion for the UM School of Education where she works to increase all forms of diversity within the school, enhance equitable educational access, and continue to promote an inclusive environment for faculty, staff, and students.
+In 2020, Dr. Smith was named Director of Educational Opportunity and Access for the UM School of Education where she works to increase all forms of diversity within the school, enhance equitable educational access, and continue to promote an inclusive environment for faculty, staff, and students.

 Dr. Karen Davidson Smith